-The COVID-19 pandemic is serious: more than 150,000 people have lost their lives, the global known infection count has surpassed two million and there could be millions more who are infected and don't know it.
+The COVID-19 pandemic is serious: millions have lost their lives, the global known infection count has nearly surpassed 100 million and there could be millions more who are infected and don't know it.
 Even during this time of lockdown, exercising outdoors is encouraged to keep people healthy and somewhat sane.
 But should you be wearing a mask?

 At the start of the outbreak, governments were discouraging the use of masks for several reasons: the riskiest places are hospitals full of infectious COVID-19 patients and healthcare workers need masks and protective gear.
 The no-mask message was sent in part to keep people from hoarding them and causing shortages for doctors and nurses, but also because using masks to prevent being infected takes skill and training that most people don't have.

-That said, scientists assume that any sort of airborne spread of the virus is restricted to enclosed indoor places packed with people - places where the amount of virus in the air could be high enough to cause infections.
-The great outdoors – where the air circulates and dilutes the virus – is generally thought to be safe.
+Scientists previously assumed that airborne spread of the virus was restricted to enclosed indoor places packed with people - places where the amount of virus in the air could be high enough to cause infections.
+The great outdoors – where the air circulates and dilutes the virus – is generally thought to be safe, but there have been instances of people becoming infected with SARS-CoV-2 while outdoors.

-But what if you can't get away from people?
-If you're in a city where there are hundreds of people using the same bike lanes and paths?
-A mask might be a good way to keep your fellow cyclists safe.
+If you're in a city where there are hundreds of people using the same bike lanes and paths, a mask might be a good way to keep your fellow cyclists safe.

 The hotly contested Belgian aerodynamic study of how the droplets you exhale can follow behind in your slipstream suggests riders should keep roughly 20 metres apart when riding in a line at 30kph.
 That is hard to do in a city!